onap/archived-vid/features.properties.md

   enables showing/hiding (true/false) column with orchestration type in Service Model browser.
   The types are fetched from aai.

-* FLAG_1911_INSTANTIATION_ORDER_BUTTON_IN_ASYNC_ALACARTE
-   Let the user set the order of resource instantiation with the button (Move up / Move down) while using drawing board (new view edit) for a-la-carte instantiation.

 * FLAG_2002_ANY_ALACARTE_BESIDES_EXCLUDED_NEW_INSTANTIATION_UI
   Any a-la-carte new service deployment will be open in modern UI, besides excluded services : Port mirroring, VLAN Tagging